ghananigans/codility-lesson-solutions/README.md

 My solutions to Codility's online coding challenges
 ==================================================

-All problems will be sorted into the appropriate lessons, exactly like how codility organizes them.
+All challenges will be sorted into the appropriate lessons, exactly like how codility organizes them.

 https://codility.com/programmers/lessons/